Particular/docs.particular.net/Content/NServiceBus/how-to-specify-your-input-queue-name.md

 <!--
 title: "How To Specify Your Input Queue Name?"
 tags: ""
-summary: "<p>NService Bus allows endpoint technologies other than MSMQ, so how should you specify the input endpoint name?</p>
+summary: "NService Bus allows endpoint technologies other than MSMQ, so how should you specify the input endpoint name?"
-<p>When using NServiceBus.host, the namespace of the class implementing IConfigureThisEndpoint will be used as the endpoint name as the default convention.
-In the following example, the endpoint name when running NServiceBus host becomes “MyServer”.
-This is the recommended way to name a endpoint.
-Also this emphasizes convention over configuration approach.</p>
-"
 -->

 NService Bus allows endpoint technologies other than MSMQ, so how should you specify the input endpoint name?